Today I am sharing the Inle lake travel guide. It will include how to get to Inle Lake, things to do, where to eat and more.

 Then, I saw some local fishermen who were expertly balancing at the back of their boat.
 I’d seen this unique style of fishing online before I got to Inle Lake but to see it live in action was a “Waah” moment!

-Second stop was to witness the rare art of lotus weaving.
-It is rare because it’s labour intensive and because many Burmese are Buddhist.
-I read that not many local people prepared to make silk because it requires them to kill the silkworm.
+The second stop was to witness the rare art of lotus weaving.
+A local Burmese girl explained how the lotus weaving works.
+This is a rare process because it’s labor-intensive and because many Burmese are Buddhist; I read that not many local people prepared to make silk because it requires them to kill the silkworm.
+Hence they prefer the lotus scarfs.
 This was a new experience for me as I didn’t know lotus stem can be used for scarf making!
-A local Burmese girl explained the whole process as best she could.
-I got them in quick videos.
-You can watch it here.

-Silversmith was the third place we went.
-There is a lot that goes in the whole process of finding the stone to the finished material.
+Silversmith was the third place we went to.
+There is a lot that goes into the whole process of finding the stone to the finished material.
 It was great to see the silver making art in person.
 Somewhere it occurred to me, perhaps they wanted us to buy some of these things but there was no pressure of any kind.

 The next one was, the tobacco rolling craft!
 You have to watch the quick video to understand how they roll it!
-I don’t smoke and don’t encourage smoking but let me just say, cigarettes are wrapped in churro leaves and tobaccos are mixed with different flavours.
-Such as mint, banana, and cinnamon flavours.
+I don’t smoke and don’t encourage smoking but let me just say, cigarettes are wrapped in churro leaves and tobaccos are mixed with different flavors.
+Such as mint, banana, and cinnamon flavors.

-Where there are people, there are pagodas is so true in Myanmar!
-After passing bunch of them, my boat made a stop in front of a house which at the entrance looked like a shop but I quickly notice the 3 long neck ladies sitting across the balcony.
+Where there are people, there are pagodas that are so true in Myanmar!
+After passing a bunch of them, my boat made a stop in front of a house which at the entrance looked like a shop but I quickly notice the 3 long neck ladies sitting across the balcony.

 The final stop was to meet the ladies from the long neck tribe.
 Though I had met them before on the golden triangle in Chaing Mai, Thailand, it seemed like a better option than visiting more pagodas.